alamsarker/commission-calculator/README.md

 15.    }
 16. }
 ```
-* line 1: The withdrwal commission of private client will be the default rate `0.3%`.
+* line 1: The withdrawal commission of private client will be the default rate `0.3%`.
 * line 2: Checking weekly free operation times that configured in setting.
 * line 4-11: Calculate the max commission and the operation amount.
 * line 12,13: Commission rating will be `0`if operation amount is within allowable free max amount that is `1000 EUR`